oVirt/ovirt-site/source/api/rest-api-creating-a-new-be.html.md

 ### Creating BE in api.xsd

+First, we will have do define the new BE in the api.xsd This is a XML meta-data file that helps to generate the new BE classes.
+In the example we will see a new *Job* entity and a new "Step" entity There is an heirarchy between "Job" and "Step" , A "Job" can contain several tests.
+Also, keep in mind that steps can be nested, we will get to that later.

 ### Working with nested entities (i.e disks under a vm , steps under a job etc.)

 ### Adding Mappers